Annotations to League of Extraordinary Gentlemen Volume III Chapter Three,

 If any of the people on the street are references I’m unaware of them.

-Pádraig Ó Méalóid writes: “Just in
+Pádraig Ó Méalóid writes: “Just in front of

 “Tesco: -e cont- every aspect of your lives” is a reference to the spread of the English supermarket chain Tesco, whose American analogue might be Wal-Mart.